 About the product

-• Hardware: Original hand-forged iron grid and studs
+• Hardware: Original hand-forged iron gridwork and riveted studs

-• Construction: Traditional mortise and tenon joinery—no modern nails
+• Joinery: Traditional mortise and tenon (no modern nails or screws)

 • Width: 218 cm